Skip to content

 2 Embed JS

-Paste the JS code in the head of the front-end page /usr/local/ruoyi/dist/index.html
+Paste the JS code into the head section of the front-end page /usr/local/ruoyi/dist/index.html.

 <script src="https://static.guance.com/browser-sdk/v2/dataflux-rum.js" type="text/javascript"></script>